Portfolio Projects¶

 The project workspace has two layers:

-Header and navigation¶
+Header and metadata¶

 - Send link emails the current project URL with an optional message